Aegistov/workshop-sensit/README.md

 ### User guide

-- Open app and register:
+- Click on the Open app button and register:

 ![login](screenshots/login.png)